Overview

 the source model definition’s relation metadata.
 The property type metadata is

-also preserved as an array of type Order
+also preserved as an array of type Order as part of the decoration.

 A usage of the decorator with a custom foreign key name for the above example is as follows: